Music Industry: 5 Careers You Should Consider

 4. Music Marketing Rep

 Even the most talented artists need a solid marketing team.
-In this role, you’ll have the opportunity to help artists get their work out to a broader audience in traditional and nontraditional ways.
+In this role, you’ll have the opportunity to help artists get their work out to a broader audience in traditional (radio) and nontraditional (playlist) ways.
 Armed with a deep understanding of the inner workings of the industry, you’ll be able to leverage the latest techniques and platforms that enable people to engage with the musicians you serve.

-Pursuing an M.A. in Music Entrepreneurial Studies
+Pursuing an MA in Music Industry

-A master’s degree in music entrepreneurship can equip you with the business skills you need to succeed in the music industry.
+A master’s degree in music industry can equip you with the business skills you need to succeed in the music industry.
 As an added bonus, the designation can help set you apart from other professionals in the space.

 The graduate degree program at Azusa Pacific University is taught by working professionals in the music and entertainment industry and is designed to prepare you for a variety of music careers.
 You’ll get the chance to learn under these experienced professionals, and the school’s proximity to Los Angeles—a hub of global entertainment innovation—allows you to explore various roles.